Man, It’s been a rough week.

 That night, a friend of mine called and asked if I wanted to go out to do something.
 I immediately said yes.
 Then, I looked down and saw my dog looking up at me.
 I paused and said something that I am not sure I have ever said to anyone in my life before that moment…”Wait, actually, I can’t.”
 I didn’t offer any reason for not being able to go out that night, but I definitely knew that something big in my life had shifted.

-At that very moment, while standing there talking on the phone that night, I think I actually became responsible.
+At that very moment, while standing there talking on the phone, I think I actually became responsible.

 I know that sounds like the strangest thing you probably have ever read, but it’s true.
 I feel strange writing it.
 The reason I didn’t go out that night is because it was my dog’s first night in his new home and I didn’t feel right about leaving him there all alone.